 Pork and Three Bean Tacos

-- .75lbs pork chops thin cut (I bought a package of 5 very thin cutlets)
+- 1lb pork chops or cutlets thin cut (I bought a package of 5 very thin cutlets)

 - 1 onion chopped